 The team has its origin in the RoboCup competition in the OPL and DSPL categories of the @Home League with the robots Justina (a custom-made domestic service robot) and Takeshi (HSRB by Toyota), respectively, being able to be in the Top 3 winners of this competitions on several occasions.
 Pumas team is part of the Bio-Robotics Laboratory of the School of Engineering of the National Autonomous University of Mexico.
-For the Logistics League, team Pumas has decided to name its robot as Festino similar to ist predecessor Justina.
+For the Logistics League, team Pumas has decided to name its robots as Festinos similar to its predecessor Justina.